zultron/mk-builder/README.md

 	$ git checkout jessie-64  # adjust branch as needed
 	$ docker build -t jdoe/mk-builder:$(git rev-parse --abbrev-ref HEAD) .

-Or build on the [Docker Registry][3] from your GitHub repo; push your changes as follows and configure the build from the registry web
+Or build on the [Docker Registry][3] from your GitHub repo.
+Create the Docker Hub repo and create an automated build.
+Update the build settings with the branch names, e.g. `jessie-64`, or all Jessie builds with`/^jessie-.*$/`.
+Enable the Docker webhook on the GitHub repo to notify the hub of changes.
+Then push your changes as follows to trigger an automatic build:
-interface:

 	$ git push --all -f  # DANGEROUS force-push all branches

 [1]: http://machinekit.io
 [2]: http://proot.me/